-Upon approval of the Ministry, Pharmacies must onboard with OLIS-MORE for in-store COVID-19 PCR testing, or with the COVID-19 OLIS Digital Self-Collection solution.
+Upon approval of the Ministry, Pharmacies must onboard with OLIS-MORE for in-store COVID-19 PCR testing.

 Pharmacies can sign up at this link: Mobile Order Requisition Form: Intake Form | Ontario Health (ehealthontario.on.ca). (https://ehealthontario.on.ca/en/health-care-professionals/more?a=onboard)